bergesinstitute/grafmethodenglish/book-1-unit-3.md

 ## Ejemplos

-    Where are your from? - ¿De dónde eres?
+    Where are you from? - ¿De dónde eres?
 (Lit. ¿Dónde eres tú de?)

     I am from Madrid. - Soy de Madrid.